- 1 Characteristics and properties of lecithin or phospholipids

 Technically, the term lecithin is synonymous with phospholipid.
-Below is explained where this supplement is extracted, what is its composition, structure, functions and benefits in the body.
+This page explains where this supplement comes from, what is its composition, its structure, its functions and its benefits in the body.

 What does lecithin (phospholipid) contain?

 Lecithin is an extract of the oil (fat) of a food.
-Being a purified substance (extract), it does not contain proteins, carbohydrates, isoflavones, antinutrients or fiber, components that can be found in soy or in food, but not in the fatty extract.
+As it is a purified substance (extract), it does not contain proteins, carbohydrates, isoflavones, antinutrients or fiber, components that can be found in soy or food, but not in the fatty extract.